LHNCBC/CRI/VRDC/project/specialty/README.md

 This repository contains supplemental files.
 Files are named in style that mirrors the tables in the manuscript.

-Comments on individual files are below organized by chapter heading for the file name.
+Comments on selected individual files are below.
+They are organized by chapter heading for the file name.

 # File st4 - supplemental data for table 4